osposweb/osposweb.github.io/OSPOS-development-index.md

     }
 ```

-### How to invokes that function with anchor as a modal dialog and what will have it
+### How to invoke a function with anchor as a modal dialog

 This fuction/member `change_password` was called in home or employee controllers with a especial CSS class, that
 makes the load of the form html a modal dialog, lest see :